Support to end for Windows 7

 Alternatives to Windows 10.

-You could also switch to using an Apple computer, which have a good reputation for being well designed both physically and in Apple’s macOS operating system.
+You could also switch to using an Apple computer, which has a good reputation for being well designed both physically and in Apple’s macOS operating system.
 Most Windows programs are also available for Mac, and there’s still the option of alternatives.
-However, Apple also have a reputation for charging a lot for their products, and the Mac line is no exception.
+However, Apple also has a reputation for charging a lot for their products, and the Mac line is no exception.

 Backup your files before you make the change.